 The San Francisco Bay Area Feminism and Philosophy Workshop

 The San Francisco Bay Area Feminism and Philosophy Workshop (BayFAP) is a group of San Francisco Bay Area scholars in philosophy (and closely related fields) interested in feminist philosophy.
-BayFAP was started up in 2005 by two former members of WOGAP, Jacqueline Taylor at University of San Francisco and our very own Ásta Kristjana Sveinsdóttir.
-It is now run by two SF State graduate faculty, Ásta and Shelley Wilcox.
+BayFAP was started up in 2005 by two former members of WOGAP, Jacqueline Taylor at University of San Francisco and our very own Ásta (Kristjana Sveinsdóttir).
 For more information, including past and current speakers series, visit the BayFAP website.

 Bay Area Philosophy of Science Working Group

-BAPS is the Bay Area Philosophy of Science Working Group, organized by Michael Friedman (Stanford University), David Stump (University of San Francisco), and our very own Bas van Fraassen (SF State).
+BAPS is the Bay Area Philosophy of Science Working Group, organized by Michael Friedman (Stanford University), David Stump (University of San Francisco), our very own Bas van Fraassen (SF State), Elaine Landry (UC Davis) and Vadim Keyser (Fresno State).
 For more information about BAPS, including past and future meetings, visit the BAPS website.

-In this program, undergraduate students in philosophy have the opportunity to work closely with philosophy graduate students in order to best prepare for graduate work in philosophy.
-Undergraduate students will be able to learn from their mentors about work commitments, preparation for graduate study in philosophy and all aspects of graduate student life.
+In this program, incoming students will have the opportunity to work with experienced graduate students in order to best prepare for higher education.
+Mentees will be able to learn about work expectations, helpful research sources, and all aspects of graduate life.
+If you are interested in participating or have questions, comments, or concerns please direct them to email@example.com.
 Please note that this is not intended to be a tutoring service, although graduate mentors may advise their mentees on helpful resources and approaches to philosophy.

 Ask a Philosopher!